 Once all ingredients are all melted and fully mixed, add more shredded cheddar cheese and blue cheese crumbles on top and cover again to allow it to melt.

 When this dish is all hot and gooey with that extra melted layer on top, it will be hard not to just dive right in.
 Luckily, this dip is great served right from the slow cooker.
 Just turn it to warm or even off and let people scoop some directly into their own bowls .

-We all know the old saying: It’s never as good as the first time.
+We all know the old saying: It's never as good as the first time.
 In the case of this dip, that is true.
-That doesn’t mean you should toss out leftovers (if you have any!!).
-Leftovers can be stored in an airtight bag or container in the refrigerator for a few days (3-4) depending on how fresh your turkey was when you started.
-Freezing these leftovers is not recommended.
+That doesn't mean you should toss out leftovers (if you have any!!).
+Store leftovers in an airtight bag or container in the refrigerator for a few days (3-4) depending on how fresh your turkey was when you started.
+Freezing leftovers is not recommended.

-- This dish can be prepped the day before to save time.
+- Pressed for time?
+Prep this dish the day before!
 Just add all ingredients to a slow cooker liner or bowl, close or cover tightly and store in refrigerator until you are ready to cook.

 - If you are a fan of uber spicy, feel free to add a few drops of pepper sauce such as Tabasco Sauce.

 - This is the best, most fun way way to use up leftover holiday turkey!

 - I use slow cooker liners for this recipe.
 This is always an optional step.
 I, however, use then so often that I buy them in bulk (making them less expensive per piece).

 - In the market for a new slow cooker?
 I love mine!